Research In The Garden

 Wiebe Nijland, Rogier de Jong, Steven M. de Jong, Michael A. Wulder, Chris W. Bater, Nicholas C. Coops

-For the above-titled study, this research team with representation from UBC's Faculty of Forestry compared infrared-modified and true colour cameras to detect seasonal development of understory plants species in a forest, with the main goal of evaluating the utility of infrared-modified cameras for the remote monitoring of plant health and phenology.
+This research team with representation from UBC’s Faculty of Forestry compared infrared-modified and true colour cameras to detect seasonal development of understory plants species in a forest, with the main goal of evaluating the utility of infrared-modified cameras for the remote monitoring of plant health and phenology.
 The British Columbia Rainforest Garden in UBC Botanical Garden provided an accessible location for mounting the cameras as well as seasonally-changing vegetation.
 The research paper: Nijland, W et al. 2014.
 Monitoring plant condition and phenology using infrared sensitive consumer grade digital cameras.
 Agricultural and Forest Meteorology, 15 January 2014, 184(98-106).

 Geographic Variation in Birds of Western Canada